 The most practical airport to fly into when you are planning on seeing Melaka is Kuala Lumpur International Airport (airport code = KUL).
 Technically, Melaka does have its own airport but 99% of tourists don’t fly there as no major airlines fly there.
 Typically, tourists first fly from different regions around the world to Kuala Lumpur and then transit (taking the train or bus) to Melaka.
-We used BookingBuddy to find the cheapest flight to KL.
+We used two different price comparison sites for our flight to Kuala Lumpur: Momondo and BookingBuddy .
 Once we arrived in Kuala Lumpur we followed these steps to get to Melaka.
 Another alternative option to get to Melaka is flying into Johor Bahru or Singapore.
 I have personally travelled from Johor Bahru to Melaka following these steps.
 I would suggest that you should use price comparison sites to find the cheapest flights to KL, Johor or Singapore.
-I have included a link to BookingBuddy – a site that we commonly use to save you some time and cash:
+I have included a link to both Momondo and BookingBuddy – a site that we commonly use to save you some time and cash:

 You can also use the Search Box below to compare prices across hotel providers in Melaka: